minghansun1/lc4_simulator/README.md

 This is my final project for my CIS 2400 Computer Systems class.

 This project implements all 36 operations of the LC-4 operating system and includes a binary parser to translate machine language into assembly instructions and store instructions in the correct location on the heap.

+It can also run the code instructions on a simulated operating system.